Mangal Pandey (politician)

-Mangal Pandey (born 9 August 1972) is an Indian politician belonging to the Bharatiya Janata Party (BJP) who served as the Health Minister of Bihar.
+Mangal Pandey (born 9 August 1972) is an Indian politician belonging to the Bharatiya Janata Party (BJP) who has served as the Health Minister and Law Minister of Bihar.
 He has also served as the President of the BJP, Bihar from 2013 to 2017.
 Pandey, a leader of the Bharatiya Janata Party (BJP) has been a member of Legislative Council since 7 May 2012.
 Mangal Pandey is BJP in-charge of Himachal Pradesh to go as minister for the 2017 Vidhan Sabha election.

 Early life

 Mangal Pandey was born on 9 August 1972 to a family of farmers in Bhirgu Baliya, Maharajganj, Siwan, Bihar.
 He was born to a Hindu Brahmin family.

 He married Urmila Pandey on 19 April 1998.
 She is from Bhitti "Sahabuddin", "Baniyapur", Saran District.
 She is a housewife.
 They have a son.

 Mangal Pandey completed his secondary education in Maharajgunj, Siwan in 1987 and higher secondary education in Science from Devi Dayal High School.